IntelLabs/nlp-architect/docs/_sources/sparse_gnmt.rst.txt

 Running Modalities
 ==================
-Below are simple examples for training 90% sparse :py:class:`GNMTModel <nlp_architect.models.gnmt_model.GNMTModel>` model, running inference using a pre-trained/trained model, quantizing a model to 8bit Integer and running inference using a quantized model.
+Below are simple examples for training 90% sparse :py:class:`GNMTModel <examples.sparse_gnmt.gnmt_model.GNMTModel>` model, running inference using a pre-trained/trained model, quantizing a model to 8bit Integer and running inference using a quantized model.
 Before inference, the int8 weights of the sparse and quantized model are de-quantize back to fp32.

 Training
 --------